SonicEraZoR/Portal-Base/README.md

 Compiling process is the same as for Source SDK 2013.
 Instructions for building Source SDK 2013 can be found here: https://developer.valvesoftware.com/wiki/Source_SDK_2013

-You will Portal installed though
+You will need Portal installed though

 ## Installing: